begriffs/heroku-buildpack-ghc/README.md

 ### Benefits of this buildpack

-* Latest binaries: GHC 7.6.3, Cabal 1.18.0.2
+* **Latest binaries: GHC 7.6.3, Cabal 1.18.0.2**
 * Uses cabal >=1.18 features to run the app and repl
 * Exposes Haskell platform binaries to your app and scripts
+* Uses prebuilt binaries for speed but...
-* Bootstraps from the standard GHC distribution
+* ...can fall back to building the standard GHC distribution

 ### Contributing